 Explain to the children that they’ll be making their very own book about apples in an apple tree.
 It will be a counting book, and they’ll get to be the book’s illustrators.

 Read the first page to the kids, pointing to each word as you say it aloud.
 Have the children use a washable ink pad to make a fingerprint apple on the first apple tree.
+Then go ahead and let them color in the apple trees.
+Proceed with the rest of the pages in the same way.

 I don’t force the children to make the book look “just so.”
 If they’d rather just add the apple fingerprints and read the book with me, that’s great.
 I’ve found that those children who don’t want to color the book at first often go back and add illustrations later.

-Once the books are done, kids can place them in their book boxes.
+Once the books are done, kids place them in their book boxes.
 That way, they can read and reread the book throughout the school year.

 Benefits of This Apple-Themed Free Printable Book